benoitvallon/benoitvallon.github.io/_posts/2015-11-03-a-mobile-desktop-and-website-app-with-the-same-code.md

 ---
 layout:     post
 title:      "A mobile, desktop and website App with the same code"
-subtitle:   "React-native, NW and React all together"
+subtitle:   "React-native, NW, Electron and React all together"
 date:       2015-11-03 10:22:23
 author:     "Benoit VALLON"
 header-img: "/img/2015-11-03-a-mobile-desktop-and-website-app-with-the-same-code/post-a-mobile-desktop-and-website-app-with-the-same-code.jpg"